stomli/coding/FUNCTIONAL_SPEC.md

 - Pieces stop when they collide with:
   - Bottom of grid
   - Another ball already in the grid
-- Once stopped, balls lock into position
+- **Lock Delay:** 500ms (configurable) before piece locks into position
+  - Allows player to make final adjustments
+  - Timer resets if piece moves or rotates while grounded

 ### 4.3 Matching & Clearing